zeroDivisible/zeroDivisible.github.io/content/blog/gradle-adding-new-sourcesets-recognized-from-intellij-idea.md

 import 'idea'
 ```

-2. Configuring the plugin to recognise directories with fuctional tests as test directories, not source ones:
+2. Configuring the plugin to recognise directories with fuctional tests as test directories, not sources:

 ```groovy
 idea {